CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 ### BFD in BGP

-When you configure BFD in BGP, neighbors are registered and deregistered with {{<link url="Prescriptive-Topology-Manager-PTM" text="PTM">}} dynamically.
+When you configure BFD in BGP, neighbors are registered and unregistered with {{<link url="Prescriptive-Topology-Manager-PTM" text="PTM">}} dynamically.

 To configure BFD in BGP, run the following commands.